$BKT$ transitions in classical and quantum long-range systems: Field-theoretical approach

 \section{Field-theoretical approach}

-In order to go beyond the limits of the SCHA, and capture the universal quantities we are interested in, we have to resort to a field-theoretical approach, introducing a continuous action, which encodes the same physics of our Hamiltonian \eqref{model}.
+In order to go beyond the limits of the SCHA, and capture the universal quantities we are interested in, we resort to a field-theoretical approach, introducing a continuous action, which encodes the same physics of our Hamiltonian \eqref{model}.
 First, we write the coupling as $J (r) = J_{S} (r) + J_{LR} r^{- (2+ \sigma)}$, $J_S$ being a SR term which accounts for the small-distances behavior.
 This decomposition allows us to refine our low-temperature approximation.
-This, in fact, is fully justified for the SR coupling, even at intermediate temperatures, since it couples close by sites.
-At the same time it can become too crude for the long-range part of the Hamiltonian: since this couples far-away pairs, there can be smooth configurations for which the phase difference $\theta_{\mathbf{i}}- \theta_{\mathbf{j}}$ is not necessarily small, and these configuration may give a significant contribution to the Hamiltonian in an intermediate range of temperatures.
-Let us notice, however, how even for the SR term the approximation \emph{a là} Berezinskii is unable to capture the presence of vortices.
+This, in fact, is fully justified for the SR coupling, even at intermediate temperatures, since it couples neighboring sites.
+At the same time, it can become too crude for the long-range part of the Hamiltonian.
+Since this couples far-away pairs, there can be smooth configurations for which the phase difference $\theta_{\mathbf{i}}- \theta_{\mathbf{j}}$ is not necessarily small, and these configurations may give a significant contribution to the Hamiltonian in an intermediate range of temperatures.
+However, even for the SR term, the approximation \emph{a là} Berezinskii is unable to capture the presence of vortices.